jayashri-97/FILE-HANDLING-UTILITY/README.md

 # FILE-HANDLING-UTILITY
-#COMPONY#: CODTECH IT SOLUTIONS
+COMPONY: CODTECH IT SOLUTIONS

-#NAME#: JAYASHRI SHIMPI
+NAME: JAYASHRI SHIMPI

-#INTERN ID#: CT04DA234
+INTERN ID: CT04DA234

-#DOMAIN#: JAVA PROGRAMMING
+DOMAIN: JAVA PROGRAMMING

-#DURATION#: 4 WEEKS
+DURATION: 4 WEEKS

-#MENTOR#:NEELA SANTHOSH
+MENTOR:NEELA SANTHOSH

-#DESCRIPTION OF TASK#: The FileOPerations program in java demonstrates essential file handling functionalities including file creation,writing,reading,modifying and deletion.These operations are performed using java's build in classes such as File,FileWriter,FileReader,BufferedReader and BufferedWriter.File handling is crucial for real world applications where presistent storage of data is required.
+DESCRIPTION OF TASK: The FileOPerations program in java demonstrates essential file handling functionalities including file creation,writing,reading,modifying and deletion.These operations are performed using java's build in classes such as File,FileWriter,FileReader,BufferedReader and BufferedWriter.File handling is crucial for real world applications where presistent storage of data is required.